Pre-Med Advising

 Fourth Year

-• Applications to Health Professions Schools continue.
+• Applications to health professions schools continue.

 • Prepare well and practice for interviews held at health professions schools for student applicants.